 Because of many things, Belle Mead is a great place for families with children to consider.
 First of all, many other families with children live here, making Belle Mead a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Belle Mead has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Belle Mead’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Belle Mead is very much a car-oriented town.
 This is because the population of Belle Mead isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-The per capita income in Belle Mead in 2010 was $35,733, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $142,932 for a family of four.
+The per capita income in Belle Mead in 2018 was $56,847, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $227,388 for a family of four.

-Belle Mead is a somewhat ethnically-diverse town.
 The people who call Belle Mead home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belle Mead residents report their race to be White, followed by Asian.
-Important ancestries of people in Belle Mead include Irish, Polish, German, English, and Swiss.
+The greatest number of Belle Mead residents report their race to be White.
+Important ancestries of people in Belle Mead include Polish, Irish, Italian, Dutch, and Russian.

 The most common language spoken in Belle Mead is English.
-Other important languages spoken here include Polish and Thai.
+Other important languages spoken here include Polish and African languages.